selimslab/selimslab.github.io/_NOTES/social-sciences/psychology/psychology.md

 [Tag: cognitive-bias - Sketchplanations](https://sketchplanations.com/tags/cognitive-bias)

-“It is quite possible--overwhelmingly probable, one might guess--that we will always learn more about human life and personality from novels than from scientific psychology”
+"It is quite possible--overwhelmingly probable, one might guess--that we will always learn more about human life and personality from novels than from scientific psychology”
 ― Noam Chomsky